Unrecognized

 Chi-poos are prone to eye issues and will need extra care.
 Make sure you regularly clean your pup’s eyes to reduce the tear stains that their overactive tear glands produce.

-The Chi-poo can also suffer from ear infections thanks to the floppy ears.
+The Chi-poo can also suffer from ear infections due to their floppy ears.
 Grooming your dog regularly can help you to notice early signs of health problems.
-This means you'll be able to seek veterinary care quickly.
+This means you’ll be able to seek veterinary care quickly.

 Chi-poos don’t tend to tolerate cold weather very well because of their thin coats, so a dog coat or a cute sweater may be needed during the colder months.